 In 1902, the French Renaissance-inspired Breslin Hotel opened its doors on 29th Street and Broadway.
 At the time, the Broadway blocks below 34th Street were the place to be, hotels and entertainment abound.

-Vintage is the new modern throughout the Ace Hotel New York.
-Think guest rooms with ‘50s-style Smeg refrigerators and record players paired with samples of the hotel’s vinyl collection (inquire with guest services for more).
-Dark, handsome finishes run throughout the hotel, from the grand lobby bar to the black-carpeted hallways to the guest rooms charcoal-colored-carpeting and black and gray bedding.
+Here, vintage is the new modern.
+Guest rooms are equipped with ‘50s-style Smeg refrigerators and record players paired with samples of the hotel’s vinyl collection (inquire with guest services for more info).
+Dark, handsome finishes run throughout the hotel, from the grand lobby bar to the black-carpeted hallways to the guest rooms with charcoal-colored carpeting and black and gray bedding.
 With grand common spaces, colorful pops of artwork, and warm wood accents, things never feel stuffy or confining.

-The Ace Hotel is abuzz, day and night, with a mix of hipster-leaning creative types, Midtown professionals, and eclectic international and stateside guests.
+Ace Hotel New York is abuzz, day and night, with a mix of hipster-leaning creative types, professionals, and an eclectic mix of international and stateside guests.

 Anyone looking to experience first-hand why New York is known as “The City That Never Sleeps.”

-Couples looking for a quiet getaway.
-Families with children who have an early bedtime.
-Anyone who prefers a brighter, sleeker aesthetic.
+Couples looking for a quiet getaway, families with children who have an early bedtime, and anyone who prefers a brighter, sleeker aesthetic.

 Few bars in New York stand the test of time, but after a full decade and counting, The Lobby Bar still strikes a perfect balance of chicness and approachability.

-Low-season winter travel typically yields the lowest rates.
-Book directly through the hotel, using its “fortnight” offer, and get deeper discounts for longer stays.
-Reserve seven nights or more for 30 percent off.
+Low-season winter travel typically yields the most affordable rates.
+Book directly through the hotel (check out the seasonal offerings!) and score steeper discounts for longer stays.

-NoMad has long stood in the shadow of its next door neighborhoods, Koreatown and the Flatiron District.
-However, like most of Manhattan's once gritty neighborhoods, NoMad is coming into its own.
-Nosh on Montréal-style bagels at Black Seed, browse local bestsellers at Rizzoli Bookstore, or pick up a new fragrance at luxe parfumerie, Le Labo.
+NoMad has long stood in the shadow of nearby neighborhoods like Koreatown and the Flatiron District.
+However, like most of Manhattan's once-gritty haunts, NoMad is coming into its own.
+Nosh on Montréal-style bagels at Black Seed, browse local bestsellers at Rizzoli Bookstore, or pick up a new fragrance at Le Labo.
 Less than a ten-minute walk uptown, head to nearby tourist attractions like the Empire State Building.

-Taxi or transportation app transfers from any of the major three New York airports to NoMad takes roughly 30 minutes, depending on traffic.
+Taxi, Uber, or Lyft service from any of the major three New York airports to NoMad takes roughly 30 minutes, depending on traffic.

 Local N and R subway service is just around the block at 28th Street and Broadway.
-Walk four blocks north to Harold Square for express service
+Walk four blocks north to Herald Square for express service.